2024-2025 Academic Catalog

 This course examines the legal principles and policy debates involved in the regulation and protection of critical environmental resources.
 Specific topics vary but will likely include wetlands law and policy, endangered species habitat, open space, forestland and farmland protection, coastal zone management, and floodplain regulation and policy.

-Interdisciplinary, experiential problem solving studio focusing on specific environmental problems.
-Working in groups, students interact with local officials, consultants, developers, environmental groups to explore the processes of environmental management, regulation and mitigation, applying techniques and skills frequently used by environmental planners and policy-makers.
-Senior status required and 9 credit hours, 3000-level or above, in the Environmental Policy and Planning major or minor;
+Interdisciplinary, experiential problem-solving studio focusing on specific environmental problems.
+Working in groups, students interact with local officials, developers, environmental groups, and community organizations to explore the processes of environmental management, planning, and regulations.
+Students apply techniques and skills frequently used by environmental policymakers and planners.
+Pre: Senior standing.

 Critical examination of the social, political, economic, legal, scientific, and technological contexts underlying processes of environmental change, problems, and solutions, as seen from various conceptual and disciplinary perspectives.
 Senior status required and 9 credit hours, 3000-level or above, in the Environmental Policy and Planning major or minor.